chaeger/LDBP/README.md

-# LDBP: Physics-Based Deep Learning for Fiber-Optic Communication Systems
+# LDBP: Learned Digital Backpropagation

 Source code will be posted soon ...